adamsoliev/bearblog/intro-sql/blogpost.md

 [^1]: Codd, E.F (1970).
 "A Relational Model of Data for Large Shared Data Banks".
 [^2]: Chamberlin, Donald D; Boyce, Raymond F (1974).
 "SEQUEL: A Structured English Query Language".
 [^3]: FROM → WHERE → SELECT
-[^4]: FROM → WHERE → GROUP BY → SELECT → ORDER BY → LIMIT/OFFSET
+[^4]: FROM → WHERE → GROUP BY → ORDER BY → SELECT → LIMIT/OFFSET
+[^5]: Shute, Jeff, et al. "SQL has problems.
+We can fix them: Pipe syntax in SQL."